enowars/enowars5-service-gosship/documentation/README.md

 ### Exploit
 To access the flags in the direct messages the `DumpDirectMessages` method from the admin interface is required.
 That means the attacker needs to get access to the admin interface first.
 In the `GenerateRandomSessionToken` function ([service/pkg/rpc/admin/auth/auth.go](../service/pkg/rpc/admin/auth/auth.go#L36)) a supposedly random 32-byte session token is generated.
-A race condition in the function when calling the set function will lead to a 32-byte session token where every byte has the same value (this is a common go mistake [https://github.com/golang/go/wiki/CommonMistakes#using-reference-to-loop-iterator-variable](https://github.com/golang/go/wiki/CommonMistakes#using-reference-to-loop-iterator-variable)).
+A race condition in the function when calling the set function will lead to a 32-byte session token where every byte has the same value ([this is a common go mistake](https://github.com/golang/go/wiki/CommonMistakes#using-reference-to-loop-iterator-variable)).
 Thus, only 256 different session tokens are possible.
 The attacker easily finds a valid token using brute-forced.
 With access to the admin interface, the attacker invokes the `DumpDirectMessages` method and retrieves the flag.
+A proof-of-concept exploit script for this vulnerability can be found in the checker folder: [checker/cmd/session-exploit/main.go](../checker/cmd/session-exploit/main.go)

 ### Fix
 To fix this vulnerability the `GenerateRandomSessionToken` function ([service/pkg/rpc/admin/auth/auth.go](../service/pkg/rpc/admin/auth/auth.go#L36)) needs to generate truly random session tokens.